History Timeline

 1933 – Henry Ariens builds his first walk-behind rototiller; the Ariens Company is born in Brillion, Wisconsin.
 The model A tiller becomes the first of its kind manufactured in the United States.

-1960 - In this year the Gravely Tractor Inc. was sold to Studebaker Packard Corporation of South Bend, Indiana, for $12.6 million.
+1960 - In this year Gravely Tractor Inc. was sold to Studebaker Packard Corporation of South Bend, Indiana, for $12.6 million.
 Studebaker continued to run Gravely even after it ceased automobile manufacturing in 1964-65 and changed the business’ name to Gravely Corporation in 1968.

 1960 – Ariens sold its first snow blower.
 By 2018, over 4 million Ariens snowblowers had been built and sold worldwide.